networkimprov/mnm/Protocol.md

    Response: `(ack)`
    To recipient:
    ```
    { "op":    "invite",
      (std),
      "gid":   string,      // from client request
+     "alias": string,      // from client request .from
      "to":    string,      // from client request
      (data)}               // from client request
    ```
    To group members: